nextflow-io/nextflow/docs/tracing.rst

 Execution report
 ================

-Nextflow can create an HTML execution report which includes in a single document many useful information about a workflow execution.
+Nextflow can create an HTML execution report: a single document which includes many useful metrics about a workflow execution.
 The report is organised in the three main sections: `Summary`, `Resources` and `Tasks` (see below for details).